Monash University Library has scholarly/academic books held in print format at our campus libraries, online, or both.

 Reference works include dictionaries, encyclopedias and handbooks, and are useful guides for:

-When researchers want to make the findings of their work public, they may publish them in scholarly/academic journals.
+When researchers want to make the findings of their work public, they may publish articles in scholarly/academic journals.

-Searching individual journal titles will only find journal articles that have been published within those selected titles.
+Searching individual journal titles will find articles that have been published within those selected titles.

-In order to make your search more efficient and to search across a large number of journals in your field of research in one search box, it is better to search within relevant library Database collections.
+To make your search more efficient searching across a large number of journals in your field it's better to search within relevant databases.